beetbox/beets/docs/plugins/replaygain.rst

 - **auto**: Enable ReplayGain analysis during import.
   Default: ``yes``.
+- **threads**: The number of parallel threads to run the analysis in.
+Overridden by ``--threads`` at the command line.
+  Default: # of logical CPU cores
 - **backend**: The analysis backend; either ``gstreamer``, ``command``, ``audiotools`` or ``ffmpeg``.
   Default: ``command``.